ruipimenta/assin2_challenge_ipr/similarity/README.md

 2- You must create two other directories for input and output: dataDir and outputDir

 3- bertDir
-  - Submission1: as starting point we used Bert-Base Multilingual Cased.
+  - We used as starting point Bert-Base Multilingual Cased.

   Download the zip file,   https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip and put all the files in the bertDir.

 4- modelDir
-   Download the zip file,
-   and put all the files in the modelDir
+   Download the zip file, https://drive.google.com/file/d/1cbfdQJz7q4Nd2e3aNMv2t17RFr3xNNOo/view?usp=sharing and put all the files in the modelDir